Skip to content

 volume (np.ndarray): The input image or volume.

-**kwargs (Any): Additional keyword arguments for the minimum filter.
+**kwargs (Any): Additional keyword arguments passed to the underlying filter function.

 Returns: